ebrown462/oop_module/README.md

 # oop_module
-A submission for my OOP Module
+A submission for my OOP Module.
+For my coursework I created a command line themed music player.

-Note, if you wish to play any songs please add music files to the sound folder.
+Note, if you wish to play any songs please create a folder called "sound" and add music files to it.